PierreStephaneVoltaire/game/docs/GAME_RULES.md

 Socialize lasts 15, 30, 45, or 60 minutes with equal chances and gives Bond +1
 plus Creativity +1.
 Play lasts 1, 2, or 3 hours with equal chances and gives Bond +1 plus Mood +1.
 A seeded strong outcome, selected 25% of the time, raises the activity's primary reward from +1 to +2 while Bond remains +1.
-Each accepted activity selects a seeded authored vignette from its normal or strong pool when it starts.
+Completed activities select their player-facing narration from the authored arrays in `event-texts.json`; outcome strength does not replace that text.

 Their refusal chance adds 20 percentage points at Mood 0–2, 20 at Rest 0–2, and 50 while Annoyed, capped at 90%.
 Consecutive repetition no longer raises